跳至主要内容

 14. Problem-solving

-According to the Zendesk Customer Experience Trends Report 2023, 72 percent of customers want immediate service—and many are willing to stick with brands that follow through.
-When businesses utilize tools like IVR software and AI chatbots to speed up processes, agents have more time to focus on and find solutions to complex issues.
+When businesses utilize tools like IVR software and AI agents to speed up processes, agents have more time to focus on and find solutions to complex issues.
+A talented customer service rep can use their problem-solving skills to:

 • Listen to any customer problem.